By Charlotter Lisa Patton

 Quilters’ Corner at Middlebury Sew ‘n’ Vac, Route 7 South in Middlebury, is one of many Vermont quilt shops participating in the annual 10-day, statewide Shop Hop that quilters enjoy.
 By first obtaining a Shop Hop passport, quilters then travel to many, or all, participating shops in Vermont to discover new patterns, fabrics, tips and techniques—and always look forward to the free pattern given to them.

 The Radiant Lights quilt will be raffled off on Sunday, Oct.
-8, at the quilt 2how in Middlebury, and the winner does not have to be present to win.
-For more information and tickets email email@example.com.
+8, at the quilt show in Middlebury, and the winner does not have to be present to win.
+For more information and tickets send an email.